Michael Kohlhaas: Influence

 Franz Kafka devoted one of only two public appearances in his whole life to reading passages from Michael Kohlhaas.
 Kafka said that he "could not even think of" this work "without being moved to tears and enthusiasm."

 The 1969 film Michael Kohlhaas – der Rebell by Volker Schlöndorff and the 2013 film Michael Kohlhaas by Arnaud des Pallières were direct adaptations of Kleist's story.

+In 1973, Péter Hajnóczy, a Hungarian writer wrote a short story A fűtő (The heater) which is based on Kleist's work.

+András Sütő, a Hungarian writer wrote a play in 1974 Egy lócsiszár virágvasárnapja (A horse rider's Palm Sunday) which is a re-telling of the story.

 The story of Michael Kohlhaas had an influence on E. L. Doctorow's 1975 novel Ragtime, which uses similar plot elements and has a protagonist named "Coalhouse Walker".
 Doctorow himself called his book "a quite deliberate hommage" to Kleist's story.
 Fredric Jameson references this relation in his 1991 book, Postmodernism, or, the Cultural Logic of Late Capitalism.

 The Pillars of Society (1982) by Leif G. W. Persson begins with an epigraph referring to the agony of Hans Kohlhase on the wheel.

 J. M. Coetzee's 1983 novel Life & Times of Michael K is influenced by this novel.

 The opening sentence of the 1985 novel Das Parfum by German writer Patrick Süskind is an homage to the opening sentence of Michael Kohlhaas.

 The theatrical work Kohlhaas (1990) by Italian playwright and actor Marco Baliani is a direct adaptation of Kleist's book.
 In 2017 the Italian play was translated into Spanish by Beatriz Castellary and interpreted by Riccardo Rigamonti.
 Romagnol poet Raffaello Baldini counted the novella among his influences.

 The 1999 film The Jack Bull by John Badham was loosely based on this book which was also a major source of inspiration for Andrey Zvyagintsev's 2014 film Leviathan.

 The 1999 play Közellenség (Public Enemy) by Hungarian writer István Tasnádi tells the story of Kohlhaas from the viewpoint of the two black horses.

-In German-speaking medical circles, the term "Kohlhaas syndrome" has been adopted widely to indicate a personality type exhibiting a compulsive need of being right.
+German-speaking medical professionals have coined the term "Kohlhaas syndrome" to indicate a personality type exhibiting a compulsive need of being right, although the term is not used widely.

 A 2007 Israeli film Foul Gesture was based on the idea from the novella.